NoXX-Technologies/docs/README.md

 #### All Tests should:
 - Reference the ticket number they are addressing: I.e “#54 - As a user, I can comment on another user’s card”

+#### Dependencies
+- Pull requests should be automatically created whenever there is an update for a project dependency (i.e. dependabot)
+- Unless expressly determined, all dependencies should be kept current
+- No dependency should be added to a project without lead approval

 ### Process

 #### All Deploys should: